sama-cc/Phase-2-Project/README.md

 3. https://cdn.wanderer.moe/genshin-impact/namecards/ - Used to populate character images.

-4. https://api.genshin.dev/ - Original source for the db.json used in the json serve back-end.
+4. https://api.genshin.dev/ - Original source for the db.json used in the json server back-end.

 5. https://www.reddit.com/r/Genshin_Impact/comments/j8fvow/genshin_impact_wallpapers_made_with_wallpapers/ - Used as a background for home page and html body.